Moorgate tube crash: Rescue

 The first call to the emergency services was received at 8:48 am; the London Ambulance Service arrived at 8:54 am and the London Fire Brigade at 8:57 am.
 At around the same time the City of London Police alerted nearby St Bartholomew's Hospital (Barts) that "a tube train had hit the buffers" at Moorgate, but there was no indication at that stage of the seriousness of the crash.
 A small assessment team comprising a casualty officer and a medical student was sent from the hospital; 15 minutes later a resuscitation unit was sent, although the hospital staff were still unaware of the scale of the problem.
 The City of London Police also contacted the medical unit of BP at Britannic House, Finsbury Circus.
 Donald Dean and a team of two doctors and two nurses walked around to the station to assist, and were the first medical assistance at the scene.
 After assessing the situation, Dean realised that he did not have enough painkillers with him, or in BP stores, so he went to the Moorgate branch of Boots where the pharmacist gave him the shop's entire supply of morphine and pethidine.
-The Fire Brigade undertook a brief inspection of the site and, once they saw what they were dealing with, the status was updated to a Major Accident event; additional ambulances and fire tenders were soon sent.
+The Fire Brigade undertook a brief inspection of the site and, once they saw what they were dealing with, the status was changed to a Major Accident event; additional ambulances and fire tenders were soon sent.
 One of the doctors from Barts later described the scene:

 The front carriage was an indescribable tangle of twisted metal and in it the living and the dead were heaped together, intertwined among themselves and the wreckage.

 It was impossible to estimate the number [of casualties] involved with any degree of accuracy because the lighting was poor, the victims were all tangled together, and everything was covered with a thick layer of black dust.
 Many of the victims were writhing in agony and were screaming for individual attention.
 It was obvious from an early stage that the main problem was the disentanglement of a heap of people, many of whom appeared to be in imminent danger of suffocation.